Faculty Performance Review-Job Description/Annual Review

 March 1 - 3rd+ Year Faculty

-June 1 - Adjuncts teaching more than 6 credits a semester
+May 1 - Adjuncts teaching more than 6 credits a semester.

 2. Faculty Rank and Promotion

-Tenure refers to a faculty member's continous employment following the end of a probationary period and upon fulfillment of the appropriate criteria.
+Tenure refers to a faculty member's continous employment following a probationary period and upon fulfillment of the appropriate criteria.

 4. Periodic Performance Review

-At intervals not to exceed five (5) years following the award of tenure to faculty members, the performance of tenured faculty must be reviewed.
+At intervals not to exceed five (5) years following the award of tenure, the performance of tenured faculty must be reviewed.
 When review for promotion to full professor coincides with a scheduled Periodic Performance Review, then the promotion review may take the place of the periodic performance review.